jedrzejewski-andrzej/PAI-project/README.md

 https://www.docker.com/ - installed and running

 Then you need to copy this repository and run following commends in order achieve following results:
-- starting project
-make run
+- starting projec: make run

-- stopping project
-make stop
+- stopping project: make stop